msuzio/StoreExample/Stories.md

       * Store should empty waiting Shopper queue on opening, and signal waiting threads to continue
       * Registers keep a thread-safe queue of Shoppers, and dequeue as needed.
  * Move stock control out of Store, removing most of the threading concerns
-     * methods should be suitable for any datasource, mirorring CRUD focus
+     * methods should be suitable for any datasource, mirroring CRUD focus
      * Start with simple version of this Service/Repository, even possibly just a move of logic from Store keeping existing in-memory map
  * Add logging (split into multiple stories as needed)